Family and Medical Leave (FMLA) Guidelines for Employers

 When an employee returns from FMLA leave, they must be restored to the same job they held when the leave began or to an “equivalent job” (one that’s virtually identical to the original job).
 Any benefits due to the employee during leave must be resumed at the same level.
 But an employee isn’t protected from actions that would have happened if they weren't on leave, like a layoff or decrease in overtime.

-At the end of an employee’s FMLA leave, you must get a medical certification of the reason for the leave to see if they can return.
+At the end of an employee’s FMLA leave, you must get a medical certification of the reason for the leave, to see whether they can return.
 If the employee chooses not to return to work, and they can’t prove that the circumstances were beyond their control, they can be considered to have resigned.

 Because the FMLA is complicated, with many qualifications and restrictions, and the law may change, see this Employer’s Guide to the Family and Medical Leave Act for more details, and check with an FMLA attorney for specific guidance.